Free lacrosse scoreboard with countdown clock

 Lacrosse Sixes is the format selected for the LA 2028 Olympics.
 Played 6v6 (5 runners + 1 goalkeeper) on a 70×36 meter field, Sixes combines elements of field and box lacrosse: the open-field play of the outdoor game with the pace and intensity of the indoor version.

 Games consist of four 8-minute quarters with a 30-second shot clock.
-The format was developed by World Lacrosse specifically for international competition and the Olympic Games.
+World Lacrosse developed the format for international competition and the Olympic Games.
 Its shorter duration, smaller rosters, and non-stop action make it ideal for broadcast and for nations building lacrosse programs with limited player pools.

 The first World Lacrosse Sixes Championship was held in 2023, establishing the competitive framework for the Olympic tournament.